-Our flaky, buttery pie crust is a delicious basis for pies, quiches, and pot pies.
+Our flaky, buttery (and freezer-friendly) pie crust is a delicious basis for pies, quiches, and pot pies.
 With only 3 ingredients plus water, this bulk pie crust recipe is all natural and contains none of the lard and preservatives found in most commercially prepared crusts.

 If mixing by hand, use a fork or pastry cutter to blend in butter a little at a time until mixture is crumbly.
 If using a stand mixer, use the pulse function to mix.
 The flour and butter mixture does not have to be completely uniform; it's actually good to leave a few larger bits of butter mixed in.